bauchter/fermentation_temp_control/README.md

-# Cloud-connected Fermentation Temperature Controller
+# Cloud-Connected Fermentation Temperature Controller (from IoT to ABV)
 Particle Firmware for controlling an active, four setting thermal wrap for homebrew fermentation

 # Problem Space: